ECG BLOG

 Intuitively, it might seem like a no-brainer to pinch pennies wherever you can as you ponder getting back to business.
 However, pruning too much from your business model could rob you of the right products and features needed to furnish you with resiliency and success.

 For that reason, it may pay to take a long look at your books.
 If you do, consider placing your emphasis more on what must be preserved than what can be cut.
-Consider focusing on the absolute necessities, instead of being overwhelmed by analyzing your entire list of expenditures.
+Consider focussing on the absolute necessities, instead of being overwhelmed by analyzing your entire list of expenditures.
 There may be a more efficient way to manage your operations and scale back, but it makes sense to take your time as you seek to make this decision and review all opportunities.

 Enlisting the expertise of a financial consultant might also help you to keep your sanity throughout this challenging process of discernment.